-One gynecologist from a hospital in Dhakadivision stated her experience in this regard:
+One gynecologist from a hospital in the Dhaka City Corporation area stated her experience in this regard:

 "I observed this painful experience.
 A pregnant woman got admitted here with critical health condition.
 In spite of giving huge efforts, we could not save the life of the newborn who was a girl.
 We informed her relative about this, they asked us, what was the sex of the child?
 We informed that it was a girl.
 And then they said, 'all praises to Almighty!'
 They got delighted!
 Can you believe this?
 What a shame!
 What a humiliation it is to that mother!